ARKANSAS

 A Union camp located on Big Sugar Creek.

-McKissick's Spring Camp
+Camp at McKissick's Spring

 (1862), Centerton

 A Union encampment occupied before the Battle of Pea Ridge (March 1862).
+Site located one block south and one block west of the town hall.

 Camp Stephens